Amth274/Finetuning-of-Falcon-7B-LLM-using-QLoRA-on-Mental-Health-Conversational-Dataset/README.md

 It takes less than 3 minutes to generate the model response.
 Compare the PEFT model response with the original model response in `funetuned_qlora_falcon7b.ipynb` notebook.

 ## Conclusion:
-I have written a detailed technical blog explaining key concepts of QLoRA and PEFT fine-tuning method: [Fine-tuning of Falcon-7B Large Language Model using QLoRA on Mental Health Dataset](https://medium.com/@iamarunbrahma/fine-tuning-of-falcon-7b-large-language-model-using-qlora-on-mental-health-dataset-aa290eb6ec85).
+Here is a detailed technical blog explaining key concepts of QLoRA and PEFT fine-tuning method: [Fine-tuning of Falcon-7B Large Language Model using QLoRA on Mental Health Dataset](https://medium.com/@iamarunbrahma/fine-tuning-of-falcon-7b-large-language-model-using-qlora-on-mental-health-dataset-aa290eb6ec85).
 If you still have any queries, you can open an issue on this repo or comment on my blog.

 _If you like this project, please :star: this repository_.